bipul724/price-tracker/docs/prd.md

 ### NFR-06 Deployability

-The application shall run on Vercel + Render + Supabase and work despite backend sleep/cold-start constraints.
+The application shall run on Vercel + Render + Supabase and work despite backend sleep/cold-start constraints:

+- The scheduler endpoint responds `202` immediately and scrapes in the background (cron-job.org times out after ~30 s).
+- The scraper fits in Render free's 512 MB: one browser, sequential targets, always closed.
+- The database is reached through the Supabase session pooler (Render has no outbound IPv6).

 ### NFR-07 Maintainability